sparkflows/sparkflows-docs/docs/user-guide/export-import/export-pipelines.rst

 Fire Insights enables you to export Pipelines as JSON files.
 These JSON files can be imported into another instance of Fire Insights.

-Below are the steps for exporting a Pipelines.
+Below are the steps for exporting Pipelines.

 Steps for Exporting Pipelines
 -----